xquiet/yaflight/README.md

 -----------------------------

-YaFlight will continue to exist but maintaining two code bases is to much effort to me consequently it will be abandoned soon or later (consider please that cyaflight can be executed even on GNU/Linux and BSD systems, so I'll focus on adding features and maintaining the new one).
+YaFlight will continue to exist but maintaining two code bases is to much effort to me consequently the gambas3 version will be abandoned, soon or later (consider please that the new implementation -cyaflight- can be executed even on GNU/Linux and BSD systems, so I'll focus on adding features and maintaining the new one).

-In the future cyaflight will replace yaflight entirely.
+In the next few months the "c" prefix will be abandoned and yaflight will be just the cross platform version.

 Minimalist
 ----------